Gscorreia89/pyChemometrics/README.md

     python setup.py install

 ### License
 All code is provided under a BSD 3-clause license.
+See LICENSE file for more information.